-The North Central Weed Science Society Outstanding Graduate Student Award recognizes one outstanding graduate student who is a NCWSS student member.
-This award will be given to a graduate student who is actively involved in the Society, as well as a contributor to the field of weed science through extension, research, and teaching.
+The North Central Weed Science Society Outstanding Graduate Student Award may recognize up to two outstanding graduate students who are NCWSS student members.
+The student must be actively involved in the Society, as well as a contributor to the field of weed science through extension, research, teaching, and service.
+This student has gone beyond the traditional responsibilities of a graduate student.
+Examples of outstanding contributions include serving as a mentor, novel research methodology, new teaching techniques, organizing professional development workshops, or conducting outreach events.